Mr00Magician/Virtual-Mouse/README.md

 The above steps will create a python virtual environment and install the required depndencies in it.
 Now whenever you want to run the app, follow these steps:
 - Open `command prompt` and `cd` to the directory where you have cloned the repo.
 - Activate the python environment by running the command `env\Scripts\activate.bat`.
-- Run the app by the command `Python Virtual_Mouse.py`. <br> <br>
+- Run the app by the command `Python GUI_Virtual_Mouse.py`. <br> <br>

 <h2 id ="INSTRUCTIONS"> INSTRUCTIONS ON HOW TO USE THE APP </h2>

 Upon running the app, your webcam will be turned on and will be used to track your hand and fingers.
-By default, this app assumes that the distance between your hand and your webcam is about 50cm.
-If your webcam is closer, it is recommended to use [flags](#CUSTOMISATION) to customise it as per your preference.
+By default, this app assumes that the distance between your hand and your webcam is about 30cm.
+This can be changed by using the [options menu](#CUSTOMISATION) to change the webcam distance as per your preference.
 As of now, you can only use your right hand to use this app.
 Support for left hand is coming soon.
 This app works in 4 modes:
 - Pointer Mode
 - Left Click Mode